skalenetwork/mirage-manager/docs/DKG.md

 Manages Distributed Key Generation (DKG) rounds for committee formation

-_Implements the DKG protocol with broadcast and alright stages for generating shared public keys.
-Participants broadcast verification vectors and secret key contributions, then confirm receipt of all data before the DKG is marked successful._
+_Implements the DKG protocol with BROADCAST and ALRIGHT stages to generate shared public keys.
+Participants broadcast verification vectors and secret key contributions, then confirm receipt of all required data before the DKG is marked successful._

 ### RoundData